 Jing: Free open-source screen capture software that allows you to save and share with students anything on your computer screen.

 Panopto: Lecture capture system that allows faculty to record a lecture which is automatically uploaded to the iSchool Panopto server.
 Faculty can then provide their students with a URL for viewing the lecture.
-Contact Stanley Laufer to request an account.
+Contact Abigail Laufer to request an account.

 VoiceThread: Interactive collaboration and sharing tool that enables users to add images, documents, and videos, and to which other users can add voice, text, audio file, or video comments.